Discrete and Continuous Symmetry Transformation Operators and Their Algebraic Structures: A $3D$ Field-Theoretic System: Curci-Ferrari Type Restrictions: Explicit Derivations

-Our present section is divided into {\it three} subsections where we derive the (anti-)BRST and (anti-)co-BRST invariant Curci-Ferrari (CF) type restrictions whose existence is one of the hallmarks of the BRST-quantized gauge and/or reparameterization invariant theories \cite{bon1,bon2}.
-In Subsec.~\ref{sec4.1}, by demanding the {\it direct} equality of the Lagrangian densities~\eqref{1} and~\eqref{10}, we demonstrate the existence of the CF-type restrictions on our theory.
-Our Subsec.~\ref{sec4.2} deals with the derivations of the CF-type restrictions from the point of view of the symmetry considerations of the Lagrange densities~\eqref{1} and~\eqref{10}.
-In Subsec.~\ref{sec4.3}, the requirements of the absolute anticommutativity of (i) the off-shell nilpotent (anti-)BRST transformations, and (ii) the off-shell nilpotent (anti-)co-BRST transformations, lead to the validity of the CF-type restrictions.
+Our present section is divided into {\it three} subsections where we derive the (anti-)BRST and (anti-)co-BRST invariant Curci-Ferrari (CF) type restrictions whose existence is one of the hallmarks of the BRST-quantized gauge and/or reparameterization invariant theories~\cite{bon1,bon2}.
+In Subsect.~\ref{sec4.1}, by demanding the {\it direct} equality of the Lagrangian densities~\eqref{1} and~\eqref{10}, we demonstrate the existence of the CF-type restrictions on our theory.
+Our Subsect.~\ref{sec4.2} deals with the derivations of the CF-type restrictions from the point of view of the symmetry considerations of the Lagrangian densities~\eqref{1} and~\eqref{10}.
+In Subsect.~\ref{sec4.3}, the requirements of the absolute anticommutativity between the off-shell nilpotent and continuous (i) (anti-)BRST symmetry transformation operators, and (ii) anti-)co-BRST symmetry transformation operators, lead to the validity of the CF-type restrictions.